kalvinparker/Security-Tools/nessus_install.md

 **Additional Notes:**

 - If you encounter firewall issues, you may need to adjust your firewall rules to allow Nessus to function properly.
-- For further configuration options and advanced usage, refer to the Nessus documentation: [invalid URL removed]
+- For further configuration options and advanced usage, refer to the Nessus documentation: [https://docs.tenable.com/](https://docs.tenable.com/)
 - Nessus updates are typically available through the Kali package manager.
 You can update Nessus with `sudo apt update && sudo apt upgrade`.
 Make sure to stop the Nessus service first

 **Congratulations!
 You've successfully installed and activated Nessus on your Kali Linux system.** You can now use Nessus to perform vulnerability scans on target systems.
 Refer to the Nessus documentation for instructions on launching scans and interpreting results.